TempleEight/temple-docs/TempleEight/docs/getting-started.md

 The opening statement `User: service` defines a new service, named User, which is the name Temple will use to refer to this service.

-> As `User` is a reserved keyword in the `PostgreSQL` query language, Temple will automatically rename this service internally to be `datingapp-user`, in order to mitigate naming clashes.
+> As `User` is a reserved keyword in `PostgreSQL`, Temple will automatically rename this service internally to be `datingapp-user`, in order to mitigate naming clashes.
 The CLI will do this automatically with many variables that share name with generated reserved keywords.

 Service block can contain two kinds of declarations: *Property definitions* and *metadata*.

 Property declarations tell us about the kind of data belonging to the entity this service describes.
 For example, here we say that a `User` has a `firstName` and a `lastName`, which are both `string` properties, and a date of birth (`dob`), which is a `datetime` property.
-Property declarations can either have a [*primative* datatype](primitives), or be a *foreign key* to another service.
+Property declarations can either be a [*primitive* datatype](primitives), or be a *foreign key* to another service.

 Every service in Temple also has an implicit `id` property, which assigns a `UUID` to each entity stored in a service, used for foreign keys and authentication.